cmu-lib/portfolio_workshop/Python_Series_Materials/part_2/part_2.md

 Workshop attendees will be able to:

-1. Run Python programs in JupyterLab
+1. Import and use modules from standard Python libraries
-2. Create variables that store data
+2. Read a tabular dataset into Python
-3. Identify different data types
+3. Select subsets of data from a DataFrame
-4. Call built-in Python functions
+4. Create plots with data in Python

 ### Setup